 While still warm, pour 1 cup of it into the pan, then use a folded kitchen towel to scrub it clean.

-Rinse the cast iron pan with hot water to remove the salt, then dry it using a clean kitchen towel.
+Rinse the cast iron pan with hot water to remove the salt, then dry it using a clean kitchen towel or place it back over a hot stove top to quicken evaporation.

 - Start by cleaning your cast iron pan thoroughly using warm, soapy water.